huanchang/WalmartAutomateTest/README.md

 ##Project Structure
 -----------------------------------------------
-This project is constructed using Maven.
+This project is constructed mainly using Maven and Selenium.
 Here's an brief introduction of main files.

 * WalmartFrontEndTestng.java: core code of this automate test.
 * Util.java: reusable codes for handling web element operations